sqlxpert/10-minute-aws-client-vpn/README.md

     [AWS client](https://aws.amazon.com/vpn/client-vpn-download/)
     .

-    The disclosure for the AWS client indicates that AWS collects usage data.
+    The disclosure for the AWS client reveals that AWS collects usage data.
     I do not know whether OpenVPN also collects data.

  6. Import your edited configuration file to the client.